About cookies on this site

 This technique is explained in this blog post.

 #9.
-One part of GTM container snippet should be placed in <head> and the second part right after the opening of the <body> tag.
+One part of the GTM container snippet should be placed in <head> and the second part right after the opening of the <body> tag.
 If that’s not possible, place both codes as high as possible in the website’s <body>.
-Never ever place the <noscript> part of GTM code in website’s <head>.
+Never ever place the <noscript> part of the GTM code in the website’s <head>.
 Learn more about how to properly install the Google Tag Manager.

 #10.
-Check if Google Tag Manager code is added to all pages.
-For this task, you should use a web crawler, for example, Screaming Frog, a solution which can be configured to crawl the entire website and look for https://www.googletagmanager.com/gtm.js in the website’s source code.
+Check if the Google Tag Manager code is added to all pages.
+For this task, you should use a web crawler, for example, Screaming Frog, a solution that can be configured to crawl the entire website and look for https://www.googletagmanager.com/gtm.js in the website’s source code.
 This URL is used by the Google Tag Manager container.
 If it’s somewhere missing, the frog will report it.

 Instructing your team about the Data Layer